ajaquith/securitymetrics-aws/readme.md

 4. Generates a TLS certificate private key `privkey.pem`, certificate signing request (CSR) `selfsigned-csr.pem`, and self-signed TLS certificate `fullchain.pem`, placing the results in `certificate_data`.
 The owner has read-write permissions; the group is read-only.

 5. Creates a directory for DKIM keys, and then creates a PEM-encoded 2048-bit public-private key pair to be stored in it.
-The files are called  `{{ server_domain }}.private` and `{{ server_domain }}.public`, respectively.
+The files are called  `{{ public_domain }}.private` and `{{ public_domain }}.public`, respectively.
 Owner and group have read-only permissions. _Note: the Ansible DKIM creation tasks do not specify an owner or group for the directory, or for any of the files within it; these default to `root`.
 Later roles (eg the `mailman` role sets ownership.
 This strategy allows Ansible to ensure that the files exist, without setting ownership here that is later overridden by `mailman` (which shows as a undesirable "change")._

 6. Creates the value of the DNS `TXT` DKIM record, which contains the public key.
-The content is derived from the DKIM public key file `{{ server_domain }}.public`, passed through a custom Ansible filter called `dkim_record`.
+The content is derived from the DKIM public key file `{{ public_domain }}.public`, passed through a custom Ansible filter called `dkim_record`.
 This filter is stored in `mail_security/filter_plugins/dkim_record.py`.
-The output is stored in `{{ server_domain }}.txt`.
+The output is stored in `{{ public_domain }}.txt`.
 As with the DKIM public and private keys, owner and group have read-only permissions but the names of owner and group are not specified; they default to `root`.

 7. If `letsencrypt_certificates` is true, installs the `openssl` package, `acme-tiny` for creating Let's Encrypt TLS certificates.
 The role also creates an account directory `letsencrypt_account_dir` and copies the Let's Encrypt account key to it, setting the permissions for the directory for read-write for the owner (`certificate_user`) and read-only for the group (also `certificate_user`).
 It sets the permissions for the account key to read-only for the owner and group, and copies a templated ACME renewal script `renew_certs.sh` to the account directory.
 It creates an empty ACME challenge directory `acme_challenge_data` and sets its owner and group to `certificate_user`, with read-write privileges for owner and read for others.
 Finally, the role adds a `cron` job to run the renewal script on the first day of every month.